CLIP Brings Better Features to Visual Aesthetics Learners

 \section{Conclusion}

-In this work, an unified CLIP-based two-phase semi-supervised scheme, CSKD, is proposed for data-hungry image aesthetics assessment tasks.
-Firstly, we start with a multi-source unlabeled dataset, and successfully distill the the rich features from CLIP to enhance the representation ability of the widely-used visual backbones.
-Subsequently, we utilize semi-supervised knowledge distillation to improve the efficiency of knowledge transfer.
-Finally, we conduct multidimensional ablations on CFA and SKD.
-Experimental results indicate the superiority of the proposed method, which we believe is a method with great potential.
+In this work, we propose CSKD, a unified two-phase CLIP-based semi-supervised knowledge distillation scheme for data-insufficient image aesthetics assessment tasks.
+Our method first distills rich features from CLIP to a lightweight IAA model with the help of a multi-source unlabeled dataset, aiming to enhance the representation ability of the widely-used visual backbones.
+Subsequently, to alleviate the reliance on large labeled datasets, we utilize semi-supervised knowledge distillation to leverage the unlabeled data and further enhance the knowledge transfer on the task-specific model.
+Extensive experiments on three IAA datasets demonstrated the superiority of the proposed method.
+We believe that the proposed CSKD shed light on the use of CLIP and knowledge distillation in IAA, and can be generalized to a variety of vision downstream tasks.